rbertolusso/intubate/README.md

 * as interface + intubOrders, and
 * as interface + intubOrders + intuBags.

+#### Bugs and Feature requests
+The robustness and generality of the interfacing machinery still needs to be further *verified* (and very likely improved), as there are thousands of potential functions to interface and certainly some are bound to fail when interfaced.
+Some have already been addressed when implementing provided interfaces (as their examples failed).

+The goal is to make `intubate` each time more robust by addressing the peculiarities of newly discovered failing functions.

+For the time being, only cases where the
+*interfaces provided with* `intubate` *fail* will be considered as *bugs*.

+Cases of failing *user defined interfaces* or when using `ntbt` to call functions directly that do not have interfaces provided with released versions of `intubate`, will be considered *feature requests*.

+Of course, it will be greatly appreciated, if you have some coding skills and can follow the code of the interface, if you could provide the proposed *solution*, that *shouldn't break anything else*, together with the feature request.

 #### Logo of `intubate`
 The logo of `intubate` is: **`<||>`**.
 It corresponds to an **intuBorder**.
 I have not found it in a Google search as of 2016/08/08.
 I intend to use it as a visual